-The Nxt cryptocurrency platform developed by Jelurida has been running and actively used in production for more than three years now.
+The Nxt cryptocurrency platform developed by Jelurida has been running and actively used in production since 2013.
 Its solid design and stability have been proven in practice, in addition to being subject to code reviews by independent experts.

 2. Nxt platform limitations